The home of the Fox Cubs!

 Our School Values

-We are very excited to be starting work on our new values system when we come back in school in January.
 The whole school will focus on the twelve values during the year whereas in Nursery we will focus on four of these values on a regular basis through the year - co-operation, achieving, respectful and enthusiastic.
-Our first value will be Respect.
+Our first value this term will be Co-operation.
 We will cover this in all aspects of Nursery and we will be expecting this to be demonstrated to all members of our Coppice community, it is important that even when we move onto a new value, the old one isn’t lost.

 Each week on our Nursery newsletter, Miss Harrison will share which value we are working on in Nursery and what you can work on at home.
 We cannot wait for you to share how your child has demonstrated the values through proud clouds and on Tapestry!
 We look forward to seeing our children bright and early ready to embrace the new weekly challenges!